 Continuation of the study, methodology, and production of architectural drawings.
 Exploration of techniques available for the design process with emphasis on three-dimensional composition both analog and digital.
-Course is intended to fulfill all or part of the following National Architectural Accrediting Board (NAAB) Student Performance Criteria: A.1 Professional Communication Skills A.5 Ordering Systems Prerequisite: ARCH 1307, ENRD 401 or equivalent Lecture Hrs. = 2, Lab Hrs. = 4
+Course is intended to fulfill all or part of the following National Architectural Accrediting Board (NAAB) Student Performance Criteria: A.1 Professional Communication Skills A.5 Ordering Systems Lecture Hrs. = 2, Lab Hrs. = 4